ReloadedK-git/ReloadedKs-Godot-Fangame-Engine/README.md

 * Added an "extra keys" option in the settings menu.
 * Added extra functionality to the player (movement, walljumping) and dialog sign (interaction).
 * Added extra actions in the input map.

+### v1.5 (24-10-23)

+* Small fix for the player script.
+The input for the controller stick doesn't need to go all the way to get detected.